-Retiring abroad is a dream for many people, and Portugal has become one of the most popular destinations for those who are seeking for a high quality of life, beautiful scenery, and a welcoming community.
+Retiring abroad is a dream for many people.
+Portugal has become a popular destination for those seeking a high quality of life, beautiful scenery, and a welcoming community.
 Portugal’s Retirement Visa Program offers an attractive option for those looking to retire in style.

 This guide will provide you with an overview of the program, including its benefits, eligibility requirements, and application process.
 We will also discuss some of the practical considerations that come with retiring in Portugal, such as healthcare and housing.

-At Lexidy LegalTech Boutique, we understand that retirement is a major life transition, and we are committed to providing our clients with the guidance and support they need to make informed decisions.
-Our team of experienced lawyers specialized in immigration law can help you navigate the complexities of the Portuguese retirement visa process from the beginning of the process to obtaining the desired residence permit in Portugal.
+At Lexidy LegalTech Boutique, we understand that retirement is a major life transition.
+We are committed to providing our clients with the guidance and support they need to make informed decisions.
+Our team of experienced lawyers specialized in immigration law can help you navigate the complexities of the Portuguese retirement visa process.
+We are here to guide you from the beginning of the process to obtaining the desired residence permit in Portugal.

 To be eligible for Portugal’s retirement visa program, you must meet the following requirements:

 Portugal’s retirement visa program has no age requirement, as long as the applicant is over 18 years old.

 Portugal’s retirement visa targets retirees and pensioners relocating to the country.
 As such, the program is most commonly utilized by individuals who are from 55 years of age or older and who have retired and are no longer working.